opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 ## An example at Microsoft

-Microsoft's Machine Learning community serves as a global network that strives to
+Microsoft's own machine learning community is a global network that strives to

 <p style="text-align: center;">"break the hierarchy"</p>